Definition

 -

-- Expansionary monetary policy is used when there is an economic slowdown or recession that needs to be countered with low-interest rates and increased government spending.
+- The government and central bank use expansionary monetary policy to counter an economic slowdown or recession by implementing low-interest rates and increasing government spending.

-- It does not typically cause high levels of inflation because it’s often accompanied by lower levels of demand from consumers, companies, and investors, as well as slower productivity growth.
+- It does not typically cause high inflation levels because lower demand levels from consumers, companies, and investors and slower productivity growth often accompany it.

-- It entails increasing the amount of money in circulation in order to stimulate investment and, as a result, reduce unemployment and achieve economic growth.
+- It entails increasing the amount of money in circulation to stimulate investment and, as a result, reduce unemployment and achieve economic growth.
 Its use usually results in inflation.

 - The central bank can use expansionary monetary policies when there is a recession.